CS4300-CS5300-SP26/dev5_cust3/README.md

 sudo service redis-server start, DJANGO_SETTINGS_MODULE=knowledge_map.settings.dev celery -A knowledge_map worker --loglevel=info

+## Known issues and bugs
+- Redis and celery need a manual start (will be implemented in future sprint)

 ## AI Usage
 ### Sprint 1
 We used AI to help troubleshoot some errors with the development server: https://claude.ai/share/a9005f00-2f88-4d50-954f-7479b75384b3